Koveror/Sim-City/doc/README.md

 Exception handling is used when user wants to change the rates that 1) change lights and 2) buildings spawn vehicles, as both of these require user input.
 The try catch loop ensures that if user enters invalid argument or invalid value, the software throws an error, forcing to retry, or type -1 to cancel the operation.
 Exception handling is also used when the user wants to load a map.

 #### Rule of three
-Rule of three (and rule of zero) is enforced in every part of our software: For example, vehicle class has a (virtual) destructor, copy constructor and copy assignment.
+Rule of three (and rule of zero) is enforced in every part of our software, most notably in our vehicle class.
+For example, vehicle has a (virtual) destructor, which leads to it also having copy constructor and copy assignment.

 #### Dynamic binding and virtual classes/functions
 Vehicle class uses dynamic binding, as we have derived classes for vehicles.
 For example, virtual destructor is required for base class Vehicle.

 ### Known bugs
-- Collision detection is still buggy, cars can run past each other e.g. at intersections.
+- Collision detection slightly buggy, cars can run past each other e.g. at intersections.
-- Different vehicles do not have textures, the only aspect to distinguish the difference is the vehicle size.

 ## Testing
 Due to scheduling problems, unit testing was done using <cassert> and in a separate test function in main.cpp, which can be called while running the main program (instructions can be found in main.cpp).
 Unit testing was used to ensure that individual functions work appropriately.

 Unfortunately, there was no time to set third-party unit testing C++ frameworks such as google test or CPPunit.
 However, as our software evolved from the beginning to the end, debugging was very intensive as the codes was being developed.

-In addition to unit testing, Valgrind was used to check for memory leaks.
+To verify that our code works properly, in addition to unit testing, Valgrind was used to check for memory leaks.
 We concluded that only SFML parts are leaking memory, and only 10 bytes in 1 block was definitely lost.
 Rest are still reachable.
 Below is the latest valgrind with `--leak-check=full`.

 ```
 ==18565== HEAP SUMMARY: